Pantanal

 Roughly 80% of the Pantanal floodplains are submerged during the rainy seasons, nurturing a biologically diverse collection of aquatic plants and helping to support a dense array of animal species.

 Etymology

-The name "Pantanal" comes from the Portuguese word pântano that means "big wetland", "big bog", "big swamp", "big quagmire" or "big marsh" plus the suffix -al, that means "abundance, agglomeration, collection"; By comparison, the Brazilian highlands are locally referred to as the planalto, that means "plateau" or, literally, "high plain".
+The name "Pantanal" comes from the Portuguese word pântano and the Spanish word pantano that mean "swamp", "wetland", "bog", "quagmire", or "marsh" plus the suffix -al, that means "abundance, agglomeration, collection".